 - meals based on starchy foods, such as potatoes, bread, pasta and rice – choose wholegrain varieties when possible

-- some milk and dairy products – choose low-fat options where you can
+- some milk and dairy products or alternatives – choose low-fat options where you can

 - some foods that are good sources of protein – such as meat, fish, eggs, beans and lentils

-Teenagers shouldn't fill up on too many sugary or fatty foods – such as crisps, sweets, cakes, biscuits – or sugary fizzy drinks.
+Teenagers should not fill up on too many sugary or fatty foods – such as crisps, sweets, cakes, biscuits – or sugary fizzy drinks.
 These tend to be high in calories but contain few nutrients.
-Get ideas for healthy food swaps and healthy takeaway.
+Get ideas for healthy food swaps and healthier takeaways.

-Read the answers to more questions about healthy eating.
+Read the answers to more questions about food and diet.